speedlight/dotified/README.md

       -

 URXVT (Xdefaults):

       - Some distros read Xresources instead of Xdefaults, just rename the file.
       - Solarized color theme.
       - Source Code Pro for Powerline font.

 TODO:
-      - install the fonts for urxvt (in case you use it)

       - Make bashrc distro-independed (Debian flavor actualy)